-Welcome to biomedical engineering at Florida Tech and thank you for your interest in our program.
+Welcome to biomedical engineering at Florida Tech, and thank you for your interest in our program.
 Biomedical engineering is an interdisciplinary field in high demand thanks to significant strides in research, medicine, and technology.
-Biomedical engineering encompasses a wide spectrum of specialties; examples of research concentrations in our department are as follows:
+Biomedical engineering encompasses a wide spectrum of specialties; examples of research concentrations in our department include:

 - Ultrasound imaging and therapeutics

-Upon completion of a degree in biomedical engineering, students may continue their studies in graduate school, enter a career in industry, medical school, law school, or health-related graduate programs.
-With our low student-to-faculty ratio, our graduates leave FIT prepared for their next endeavor.
+Upon completion of a degree in biomedical engineering, students may continue their studies in graduate school, medical school, law school, or health-related graduate programs, or enter a career in industry.
+With our low student-to-faculty ratio, our graduates leave Florida Tech prepared for their next endeavor.
 Our faculty members are internationally renowned researchers.
 In addition to obtaining prestigious research grants from government agencies and corporations, they have published articles in well-respected journals, and written books.
 They have all made valuable contributions to the biomedical engineering field as well as to medicine and society.

 Biomedical engineering is an exciting field that is concerned with the application of engineering and science methodologies, to the analysis of biological and physiological problems and to the delivery of health care.
 Biomedical engineering involves developing devices and procedures that solve medical and health-related problems by combining their knowledge of biology and medicine with engineering principles and practices.
 The biomedical engineer requires the analytical tools and broad physical knowledge of modern engineering and science, fundamental understanding of the biological or physiological system, and familiarity with recent technological breakthroughs.

 Florida Tech Biomedical Engineering students enjoy: